 Poetry in Essex is back!
-I know, it’s not summer and theis shuttered until the Canada Geese return.
+I know, it’s not summer and the Adirondack Art Association is shuttered until the Canada Geese return.
 But poetry writers and poetry appreciators need not wait until summer for a wholesome doze of local, organic, free-range poetry.
 Here’s the skinny:

 Who: Poets and Poetry Aficionados